investmentblockchain/IBP-Core/doc/tor.md

 In a typical situation, where you're only reachable via Tor, this should suffice:

-	./icprod -proxy=127.0.0.1:9050 -externalip=ssapp53tmftyjmjb.onion -listen
+	./ibpd -proxy=127.0.0.1:9050 -externalip=ssapp53tmftyjmjb.onion -listen

 (obviously, replace the Onion address with your own).
 It should be noted that you still listen on all devices and another node could establish a clearnet connection, when knowing your address.
 To mitigate this, additionally bind the address of your Tor proxy:

-	./icprod ... -bind=127.0.0.1
+	./ibpd ... -bind=127.0.0.1

-If you don't care too much about hiding your node, and icpro to be reachable on IPv4 as well, use `discover` instead:
+If you don't care too much about hiding your node, and ibp to be reachable on IPv4 as well, use `discover` instead:

-	./icprod ... -discover
+	./ibpd ... -discover

 and open port 9992 on your firewall (or use -upnp).

-If you only icpro to use Tor to reach onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:
+If you only ibp to use Tor to reach onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:

-	./icprod -onion=127.0.0.1:9050 -externalip=ssapp53tmftyjmjb.onion -discover
+	./ibpd -onion=127.0.0.1:9050 -externalip=ssapp53tmftyjmjb.onion -discover

 3. List of known ICPro Core Tor relays